(EZproxy users, please visit here.)

 Data point or datum: Singular of data.
 Refers to a single point of data.
 Example: 25,114 billion BTU of aviation gasoline was consumed by the transportation sector in the US in 2012

 Quantitative data/variables: Information that can be handled numerically.
 Example: spending by US consumers on personal care products and services

 Qualitative data/variables: Information that refers to the quality of something.
 Ethnographic research, participant observation, open-ended interviews, etc., may collect qualitative data.
-However, often there is some element of the results obtained via qualitative research that can be handled numerically, eg, how many observations, number of interviews conducted, etc. Example: periods when the US was in, vs was not in, a recession, 1850-2020 The quality of being in a recession is assigned a value of .01 (True) and not in a recession .0 (False), which makes it possible to display the information as a chart.
+However, often there is some element of the results obtained via qualitative research that can be handled numerically, eg, how many observations, number of interviews conducted, etc. Qualitative variables to categorical or nominal data, which differentiates responses by classes or categories, eg, by gender.